scipopt/papilo/README.md

 papilo::Float1000
 papilo::Rational
 ```
-The numeric type used by papilo will be reffered to as REAL in the following section.
+The numeric type used by PaPILO will be reffered to as REAL in the following section.
 It can be any of above types as well as simply `double` for using standard double precision arithmetic.

 To avoid confusion with types a short note on types like `papilo:Vec` and `papilo::String`.
 Those types are aliases for types from the standard library, `std::vector` and `std::string`, that possibly use an adjusted allocator.
 If nothing is altered regarding the allocator the type `papilo::Vec` will be exactly the same as `std::vector`.
-It can be changed by adding a partial specialization of `papilo::AllocatorTraits<T>` after including `papilo/misc/Alloc.hpp` but before including any other header of papilo.
+It can be changed by adding a partial specialization of `papilo::AllocatorTraits<T>` after including `papilo/misc/Alloc.hpp` but before including any other header of PaPILO.

 The C++ interface for using PaPILO mainly evolves around the classes
 `papilo::Presolve<REAL>`, which controls the presolving routines, `papilo::Problem<REAL>` which holds the problem instance, and `papilo::Postsolve<REAL>`, which can transform solutions in the reduced space into solutions for the original problem space.
 The includes for those classes